What is stuttering?

-Stuttering is a disorder where speech is interrupted by repeated movements and fixed postures of the organs involved in speech production.
+Verbal communication is fundamental to quality of life and society.
+Stuttering is a disorder of verbal communication where speech is interrupted by repeated movements and fixed postures of the organs involved in speech production.
 These interruptions can often have struggle and tension, and unusual movements of the body and face.
 The speech disruptions of stuttering can be mild or severe.
 In severe cases, a speech interruption of stuttering can last for 30 seconds.
+Stuttering is a common disorder, with 1–2% of people affected.

 What causes stuttering?

 There are many theories and popular beliefs about what causes stuttering.
-However, despite considerable scientific research from the second half of the 20th century, the cause of the disorder remains a mystery.
-All we can say at present is that stuttering involves some problem with the neural processing—the brain activity—that supports speech production.
+However, despite considerable scientific research from the second half of the 20th century, the full picture about what causes the disorder has not emerged.
+It seems that stuttering involves some problem with the neural processing—the brain activity—that supports speech production.
+However, the exact nature of that neural speech processing problem is not currently clear.
+Stuttering tends to run in families because genetics is involved; however, the precise nature of genetic inheritance is currently unknown.

 The onset of stuttering